 What are the general concepts in Traditional Chinese Medicine?
 How does TCM health care providers think about psoriasis?
 What do they use?
 Lastly, what do patients seeking TCM need to know?

 Traditional Chinese Medicine’s general principles:

 TCM emphasizes that a dynamic balance of the Yin and Yang is necessary to maintain good health.
-Furthermore, there needs to be harmony with the five elements of the body – Wood, Fire, Earth, Metal and Water.
-In addition, there needs to be vigilant monitoring of adequate and free flow of Qi and Blood within the body.
-Striving to optimize these three aspects of inner health is paramount in protecting the body from disturbances by six common outer forces, namely Wind, Cold, Dampness, Dryness, Heat and Fire.
+Furthermore, there needs to be harmony with the five elements of the body – Wood, Fire, Earth, Metal, and Water.
+In addition, there needs to be vigilant monitoring of the adequate and free flow of Qi and Blood within the body.
+Striving to optimize these three aspects of inner health is paramount in protecting the body from disturbances by six common outer forces, namely Wind, Cold, Dampness, Dryness, Heat, and Fire.

 Classification of psoriasis according to Traditional Chinese Medicine